uhonemams/admin-dashboard/README.md

 # Admin Dashboard for Report Management

-This project is an **Admin Dashboard** designed to manage reports submitted through a **mobile application** developed using **Flutter**.
+This project is an **Admin Dashboard** designed to manage pipelines leakages reports submitted through a **mobile application** developed using **Flutter**.
 The dashboard allows administrators to view, manage, and act upon reports, offering functionalities like filtering by urgency level, assigning reports to team members, and tracking report statuses.
 The application is built with **React** for the frontend and **Firebase** for hosting and backend services.

 ## Table of Contents
 - [Demo](#demo)